whatnote/ms2historybeforeorafter/README.md

 ### Game-Controls

+- home screen - this expains the game and how to play it.
-- A Play Button
+- A Play Button - Stars the game.
-- A Before of After button
+- A Before of After button - These are your game controlers, pick the correct asswer and you'll score a point.
+- A scoreboard - Points are logged here.
-- A more info button
+- A more info button - on the reveal card addation infomation is available about the event.
-- A link for additional information
+- A link for additional information - If you want to read even more about the subject this will take you to a link.
-- A play Again button
+- A play again button - Take yuou back to the start of the game.

 ### Features-Left-To-Implement